learn-co-students/sinatra-password-security-v-000/README.md

 1. Learn about bcrypt, a gem that works to encrypt passwords
 2. Learn about Active Record's `has_secure_password` method
 3. Sign up and in a user with a secure, encrypted password.

 ## Overview

 Securing users' data is one of the most important jobs of a web developer.
 Despite frequent warnings against it, many of your users will use the same username and password combination across many different websites.
 This means that, in general, people will use the same password for our applications that they do for their bank.

 Because of this, we never want to store our users' passwords in plain text in our database.
 Instead, we'll run the passwords through a hashing algorithm.
 A hashing algorithm manipulates data in such a way that it cannot be un-manipulated.
 This is to say that if someone got a hold of the hashed version of a password, they would have no way to turn it back into the original.
 In addition to hashing the password, we'll also add a "salt".
 A salt is simply a random string of characters that gets added into the hash.
 That way, if two of our users use the password "fido", they will end up with different hashes in our database.

 We'll use an open-source gem, `bcrypt`, to implement this strategy.

 ## Starter Code

 We've got a basic Sinatra MVC application.
 In our `application_controller` we have two helper methods defined: `logged_in?` returns true or false based on the presence of a `session[:user_id]` and `current_user` returns the instance of the logged in user, based on the `session[:user_id]`.
 We have five actions defined:

 + `get "/" do` renders an `index.erb` file with links to signup or login.
 + `get '/signup'` renders a form to create a new user.
 The form includes fields form `username` and `password`.
 + `get '/login'` renders a form for logging in.
 + `get '/success'` renders a `success.erb` page, which should be displayed once a user successfully logs in
 + `get '/failure'` renders a `failure.erb` page.
 This will be accessed if there is an error logging in or signing up.
 + `get '/logout'` clears the session data and redirects to the home page.

 We've also stubbed out a user model in `app/models/user.rb` that inherits from `ActiveRecord::Base`.

 Fork and clone this repository and run `bundle install` to get started!
 Preview your work by running `shotgun` and navigating to http://localhost:9393 in your browser.

 ## Password Encryption with BCrypt

 BCrypt will store a salted, hashed version of our users password in our database in a column called `password_digest`.
 Essentially, once a password is salted and hashed, there is no way for anyone to de-code it.
 This method requires that hackers use a "brute force" approach to gain access to someone's account - still possible, but more difficult.

 ### Implementing BCrypt

-First, let's create a migration for our users table using `rake db:create_migration NAME=create_users`.
+We've created a migration file for you ( using `rake db:create_migration NAME=create_users`), but you'll need to fill it in.
+Let's edit that file so that it actually creates a `users` table.
 We'll have two columns: one for `username` and one for `password_digest`.

 ```ruby
 class CreateUsers < ActiveRecord::Migration